VladislavProvalinsky/All-Homeworks-of-M-JD2-71-20/README.md

-# All-Homeworks-of-M-JD2-71-20
+# Java Enterprise course
+In this repository collected some homework assignments during the last stage of the courses at the IT Academy (Java Enterprise Course).

-All my homeworks of Java Enterprise course in IT-Academy
+All of them were executed in the <ins>IntelliJ IDEA</ins> development environment.